 To that end, the Metaverse Nexus is a contemporary and more precise interpretation of the technology area in question.
 The framework is guided by two objectives: feasibility, which conveys the tangible benefits garnered by individuals, businesses, and industries while accommodating the metaverse’s continually evolving nature.

 With these goals in mind, a conceptualization was birthed into three distinct yet intrinsically linked corresponding circles: social metaverse, enterprise metaverse, and industrial metaverse.
-Three spheres which hold numerous use cases individually, but when intersecting, they produce complex interplays and variations.
+Three spheres hold numerous use cases individually, but when intersecting, they produce complex interplays and variations.

 State of Metaverse in Saudi Arabia